Choang9/CausalVQA/Qwen-VL-Chat/README.md

 2. Open ``qwenvlchat_finetune.py`` and modify the code under 1 TODO in this script

-- Line 10: Replace with the path to the file ``qwenvlchat_metadata.json`` created in the previous section.
+- Line 10: Replace with the path to the file ``qwenvlchat_metadata.json`` created in the previous section

 3. Save the code, go to ``Qwen-VL/finetune`` and run the code there